 We needed to build a yes plan -- something he could fully embrace and, when it played out, would support his hopes and dreams.
 We took a few minutes to build a new plan and decided he would invite the audience to be with him while he was with them so he could share a story he found compelling.

-In the next experiment we tried a new want where he invited the audience to be with him while he was with them so he could share a compelling story.
-Bam!
 His presence, tone of voice and pace of speaking immediately reflected the shift in his thinking and mindset.
 He was pleased.
-He had gotten what he wanted by experimenting with a yes.
+He had gotten what he wanted by experimenting with a plan built on yes.

-We are always whole and when the invitation to get what you want is also whole, the results can be astounding.
-Cognitive neuroscience, and maybe common sense, shows we respond to desire, to yes.
-“Looking normal” vs “inviting you to be with me as I share something I’m super excited about” might sound trivial but your body, your being, knows the difference.
+We are always whole!
+When the invitation to perform reflects our wholeness the results follow.
+Cognitive neuroscience, and maybe common sense, shows we respond to desire, to an actionable yes.
+“Looking normal” vs “inviting you to be with me while I'm with you so that I can share a something I’m super excited about” might sound trivial but your body, your being, can take action only on the latter.

 Can you hear the yes and no plans around you?
-Can you make a plan for a yesplan?
 And what do you notice?
-I’d love to hear your story and experiments.
+I’d love to hear your story and experiments!